McTavishLab/extensiphy/tutorial/command_line_tutorial.md

 ---
 # Command Line Tutorial

-This tutorial introduces the complete basics of the command line.
+This tutorial introduces the basics of the command line.
 Its not designed to be an in-depth exposition on how to use all facets of the command line.
 Rather, this tutorial will get you started and give you some important information that you can follow up with your own research.

+## Looking around
-1. When you open up a terminal window, you'll notice that you don't really see anything.
+When you open up a terminal window, you'll notice that you don't really see anything.
 DONT PANIC.
 This is just a new way of interacting with your computer.
 Lets look around our new environment.
 The `ls` command lets you see what files and folders (directories) are in the same folder (directory) as you currently are.

 ```bash
 $ls